In need of a good cry? You’re not the only one. Science (and both Frozen movies) tell us that it’s better to let it go rather than hide your emotions.

 However, crying can help release toxins, moisturize your skin, and make you feel better overall–all of which can contribute to growing longer eyelashes.
 Maybe it’s a stretch, maybe there’s something to it.

 At the end of the day, crying is good for you.
+And even though crying won’t make your eyelashes longer, it will make you feel better.
 So, just let it out.
-And, if you’re trying to actively grow longer eyelashes, don’t rely on crying.
+And then smile, because you’re okay.